If you are planning to start a family or are already pregnant, be sure to attend to the following things:

 - See your family doctor or find a family doctor if you don’t have one already.
 Most provincial medical associations have support programs that will assist you with the process of finding a family doctor.

-- Notify your residency program director as soon as you are ready to do so.
+- Notify your residency program director if you are planning on taking maternity and/or parental leave as soon as you are ready to do so.
 In most cases, earlier is better.
-It can be helpful to do so before you are through the first trimester, in order to facilitate planning your rotations, maternity leave, and coverage of call during your second and third trimester.
+For birth mothers, it can be helpful to do so before you are through the first trimester, in order to facilitate planning your rotations, maternity leave, and coverage of call during your second and third trimester.
 Sit down with your program director and have a look at upcoming rotations.
 In many cases, adjustments to rotations with heavy on-call requirements and high physical demands may be needed especially in the third trimester.

 - Notify your Post Graduate Medical Office.